-Did you know that a photo could provide valuable and potentially life-saving information about the health of a child's eyes?
+Did you know that a photo could provide valuable and life-saving information about the health of a child's eyes?

 Dr. Jane Edmond, MD, Baylor College of Medicine and Texas Children's Hospital, points out that it's important to note whether a photo has been taken under optimal conditions to present a true abnormal red reflex.
 Be sure that:

 - the camera flash is on

-- red-eye reduction is turned off
+- red-eye reduction is off

 If you do spot an abnormal red reflex, bring the photo to your child's pediatrician or a pediatric ophthalmologist.